alencrystal/alencrystal/README.md

-- 👋 Hi, I’m @alencrystal
+- 👋 Hi, I’m Alen
-- 👀 I’m interested in develop apps or site
+- 🖥️ I’m interested in develop apps or site
 - 🌱 I’m currently learning how to program in java
 - 📫 You can reach me by Instagram or Discord
-- 😄 Pronouns: they/them
+- 💜 Pronouns: they/them

 <!---
 alencrystal/alencrystal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.